CSC478-WCU/terraform-provider-fabric/README.md

 ## Token Authentication

 To authenticate with the FABRIC testbed, you will need to use an `id_token` obtained from the [FABRIC Credentials Manager](https://cm.fabric-testbed.net/).
-After logging into the Credentials Manager, you can create a token by selecting the **id_token** option.
+After logging into the Credentials Manager, you can create a token by selecting the **Create Token** option.

 ### Extracting the `id_token`